-I recently began my twelfth year working in education.
+I recently began my fourteenth year working in education.
 I have taught at two title I schools in Philadelphia, one in Los Angeles, a secondary school for refugees in Southern Sudan, and a private school in Monterey, California.
 Since 2006, I have specialized in Singapore Math® programs.
 My teaching and program development has been featured on the front pages of the Philadelphia Inquirer and Monterey Herald.

 In 2009, I was one of two Pennsylvania charter school teachers chosen for the ACE (Appreciating Charter Educators) award, which recognizes teachers who improve student achievement, use innovative and creative instructional strategies, and make a difference in the lives of students.
 In 2010, I taught a continuing education course for teachers at Neumann College in Aston, Pennsylvania – Mathematics and Visualization Across the Disciplines: Applying the Singapore Method.
 Over the past four years, I have worked on Singapore Math® implementation with over 30 schools.
 To see a list of the schools, click here.